 If you live in a high latitude where the sun’s position in the sky varies dramatically between summer and winter months, a dual-axis tracking system may be a good way to maximize your solar production and collect enough power for your home or property.

 However, there are some disadvantages of having a solar tracking system.
 They tend to have higher installation and maintenance costs.
-A solar tracker will cost more money up front than a fixed solar panel system, because it is a more complex technology and has moving parts.
-This also leads to a second area of increased cost for solar tracking systems: maintenance.
+A solar tracker will cost more money up front than a fixed solar panel system because it is a more complex technology and has moving parts.
+This also leads to the second area of increased cost for solar tracking systems: maintenance.
 With a more complex system comes more maintenance, which can add up in cost over time.

 Another disadvantage of a solar tracker is that they are typically too heavy to be used in rooftop solar projects.
-If you want a solar panel system that has tracking features, be prepared to install a ground mounted array.
+If you want a solar panel system that has tracking features, be prepared to install a ground-mounted array.